Free Christian Illustrations

 The Desperate Plant

-If a plant is under stress, it doesn’t take long for the signs to show.
+The waters of GraceIf a plant is under stress, it doesn’t take long for the signs to show.
 First the leaves wither, followed by the branches and then finally, the roots themselves.
 Even so, when death seems so near, there is still hope while there is life.
 If the plant is given the right amount of water, fertilizer, light and time, small sprouts of life will appear and soon it will prosper again.

 Plants are insightful illustrations of people.
 When they are under stress, it doesn’t take long for them to show the signs.
-Their interest in life – withers.
-Caring for themselves and for those around them - dries up.
+Their interest in life withers.
+Caring for themselves and for those around them dries up.
 Eventually, their very roots (soul) become weak with depression.
 Death may be just around the corner.
 However, while there is life there is still hope.
-If someone under such stress is given the right amount of light (with intercessory prayer), fertilizer (a graceful supportive attitude), water and time (encouragement and patients), small sprouts of hope will appear.
-But we must resist the temptation to over-water (it’s the quickest way to drown a plant).
+If someone under such stress is given the right amount of light (intercessory prayer), fertilizer (a loving environment), water (encouragement) and time (grace without judgement), small sprouts of hope will appear.
+As God never gives up on us, we should never give up on them.
+But we must resist the temptation of smothering (over-watering is the quickest way to drown a plant).

 Back to Top ------------------------------------------------------------------------------------------------